 If you have been arrested on a Morgan County DUI charge, you are more than likely shaken and unsure of where to turn.
 However, DUI arrests demand immediate action.
 The Morgan County GA DUI Lawyers with the Law Offices of Richard Lawson are ready to address every facet of your DUI case with compassion and skill.

 The Law Office of Richard Lawson is a legal firm dedicated exclusively to DUI Defense.
-Richard Lawson, a former Georgia DUI prosecutor, has over twenty years' experience in Georgia DUI Law.
+Richard Lawson, a former Georgia DUI prosecutor, has over twenty five years' experience in Georgia DUI Law.
 He knows every aspect of your Morgan County Georgia DUI case because he has experience on both sides of the courtroom.
 Put that experience to work for you by checking out his reviews on AVVO, and contact us right away for a free consultation.